awsdocs/aws-server-migration-service-user-guide/doc_source/cli_workflow.md

 You can use the AWS Command Line Interface \(AWS CLI\) to inventory and migrate your on\-premises servers to Amazon EC2\.

+If you have enabled integration between AWS SMS and AWS Migration Hub, your SMS server catalog will be also visible on Migration Hub\.
+For more information, see [Importing Applications from Migration Hub](application-migration.md#migration-hub)\.

+During the replication process, AWS SMS creates an Amazon S3 bucket in the Region on your behalf, with server\-side encryption enabled and a bucket policy to delete any items in the bucket after seven days\.
+AWS SMS replicates server volumes from your environment to this bucket and then creates EBS snapshots from the volumes\.
+If you do not delete this bucket, AWS SMS uses it for all replication jobs in this Region\.

 **Prerequisites**
 + Install the Server Migration Connector as described in [Install the Server Migration Connector](SMS_setup.md)\.
 + If you have not used the AWS SMS console to start a replication job, you must use the following [create\-service\-linked\-role](https://docs.aws.amazon.com/cli/latest/reference/iam/create-service-linked-role.html) command to create the required service\-linked role\.